labcif/AutopsySpeechToText/README.md

 - download deepspeech models from [here](https://github.com/mozilla/DeepSpeech/releases/download/v0.6.1/deepspeech-0.6.1-models.tar.gz).
 - Download `native_client.amd64.PROCTYPE.OSTYPE.tar.xz` from [here](https://github.com/mozilla/DeepSpeech/releases/tag/v0.6.1).
-- To use the GPU version of tensorflow, CUDA 10.0 and CuDNN 7.5 for CUDA 10.0 must be installed in the system.
+- To use the GPU version of tensorflow, CUDA 10.1 runtime and CuDNN 7.6.5 for CUDA 10.1 must be installed in the system.

 ## Windows